 - Big "NO!":

-- The corrupt guard who insisted that the Scarecrow is still in his cell.
+- The corrupt guard who insists that the Scarecrow is still in his cell.

 - Cut Lex Luthor a Check: The Scarecrow starts rigging sports and then betting on the games; he himself points out that chemicals are expensive and his usual crimes of causing wanton terror are not very lucrative.

-- Evil Versus Evil: The Scarecrow versus Leon the Bookie.
+- Evil vs. Evil: The Scarecrow versus Leon the Bookie.
 The Scarecrow rigs sports for profit and Leon sends a thug to "be persuasive" to find out how Scarecrow wins.

-- Face Your Fears: Robin, got a dose of the fear toxin from a drugged telegram, spends the episode petrified of heights.
+- Face Your Fears: Robin, having gotten a dose of the fear toxin from a drugged telegram, spends the episode petrified of heights.
 At the end, he has to confront it to save a stadium of Gothamites from being dosed with the same toxin.

 - Mugging the Monster: A mook is sent to find out how "Mr. Lucky" always wins and is told to "be persuasive."
 He doesn't realize until too late that "Mr. Lucky" is the Scarecrow.

 - Negative Continuity: Batman's comment that gambling is illegal in Gotham seems to contradict the events of "Joker's Wild".
 (However, it's possible that the law is changed between the two episodes or that the casino in "Joker's Wild" is located in a different jurisdiction.)

 - Offscreen Villain Dark Matter: Subverted.
 This episode is one of the few times we actually see where a supervillain might get money to fund their more outrageous schemes.